a33peng/a33peng/README.md

-- 👋 Hi, I’m Ashley Peng, a first-year student studying Computer Engineering at the University of Waterloo
+- 👋 Hi, I'm Ashley, a first-year student studying Computer Engineering at the University of Waterloo
 - 👀 I’m interested in programming, digital design and C++.
 - 💞️ I’m looking to collaborate for future projects!
 - 🌱How to contact me: